(E204CW Revised 03/08/2017)

 2. Make archival copies and routine computer backups;

 3. Install and use a newer version of Software concurrently with the version to be replaced during a reasonable transition period not to exceed 6 months, provided that the deployment of either version does not exceed Customer's licensed quantity; thereafter, Customer will not use more Software in the aggregate than Customer's total licensed quantity.
-This does not apply to Software licensed for Development Use.
+This concurrent use right does not apply to Software provided under a Development License.

 4. Move the Software in the licensed configuration to a replacement computer;